ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 <!-- prettier-ignore-end -->

-And then create a _greenwood.config.js_ file:
+Then create a _greenwood.config.js_ file and import the plugin:

 <!-- prettier-ignore-start -->